Stock Markets Diverge Before More Key Earnings - UrduPoint

 Stock Markets Diverge Before More Key Earnings

+US markets were closed Monday for Presidents' Day, depriving other markets of direction.

-Focus this week will be on also minutes from the most recent policy meetings of the US Federal Reserve and European Central Bank for clues on when markets can expect the pair to start cutting interest rates as inflation cools.
+Focus this week will also be on what clues markets can glean from minutes of recent policy meetings of the US Federal Reserve and European Central Bank about the pair might start cutting interest rates as inflation cools.

 On Monday, mainland Chinese stocks were buoyant after Lunar New Year, leading gains in most other Asian markets, as figures showed holiday spending surged past pre-pandemic levels.